Nearly every year, we are treated to world premiere recordings of more Schmitt works.

 But then I was fortunate to become acquainted with a fellow classical music lover who lived in France, and we traded records: He passed along out-of-print French recordings of Schmitt’s music while I sent him RCA Camden LPs featuring symphonic recordings with America’s major orchestras that had been released originally on Victor 78-rpm sets in the 1940s.

 I still own those early Schmitt LPs, since most of the material never resurfaced on CD.

 … Until recently, that is.
 And for that, we have a gentleman named Alain Deguernel and his family-operated boutique enterprise called Forgotten Records to thank.

 Mr. Deguernel is a retired professor of Spanish literature.
 He is also an avid collector of classical music and recordings, in addition to playing the piano avocationally.
 He is described by music blogger Juliette Liu as “a soft-spoken, knowledgeable and extremely cultured gentleman — a species that is altogether rare nowadays.”

-Over the span of a decade, Mr. Deguernel has taken hard-to-find recorded material featuring mainly French performers and French repertoire, and lovingly transferred these performances from mint-condition LPs to CDs.
+Over the span of a decade, Mr. Deguernel has taken hard-to-find recorded material featuring mainly French performers, and lovingly transferred these performances from mint-condition LPs to CDs.
 In this endeavor, he is assisted by his son, an IT engineer, and his wife.

 Everything is “made to order” and shipped in the form of physical CDs (downloads are not offered).
 Having purchased more than a dozen CDs from Forgotten Records, I can personally attest to the precision and care that have gone into these releases – from the quality of the audio transfers to the design of the CD artwork and the inclusion of relevant online links to further information about the featured composers and performers.